Entanglement detection with classical deep neural networks: Entanglement detection and classification for three qubits systems

 \section{Entanglement detection and classification for three qubits systems}

-It is well-known that three-qubit systems exhibit much more complex behavior with respect to their separability properties.
+It is well-known that three-qubit systems exhibit much more complex behaviour with respect to their separability properties.
 It has been proven that there are six possible entanglement classes, meaning six types of states that can be connected by stochastic local operations and classical communication (SLOCC).
 These are the separable, bipartite entangled (BE), Greenberger-Horne-Zeilinger (GHZ), and W classes \cite{greenberger_89,dur:pra00}.
 The bipartite class can be further divided into three classes, depending on the way in which the bipartition is performed.
-In our case, where all three qubits are identical, we consider bipartite entanglement as only one family.
+In our case, where the three qubits are identical, we consider all three types of bipartite entanglement to belong to the same entanglement family.
 To keep the complexity of the problem comparable to the two-qubit case, we have only worked with pure states in this section.
 The MLP input consists of the 16 real parameters corresponding to the elements of the state vector.

 First, we checked the learning rate of the MLP for each of the three families.
 Figure \ref{fig:3qubits} (left) shows the BCE loss as a function of the learning procedure for each family.
-The vertical colored lines represent the moment when the best configuration is achieved, and the MLP starts to suffer from overfitting.
+The vertical coloured lines represent the moment when the best configuration is achieved, and the MLP starts to suffer from overfitting.
 We can see that each family has a different learning speed, as well as a different maximum achievable efficiency.
 The W states are the easiest to classify, reaching a BCE loss below $0.1$ after just 10 epochs.
 They are also the family that achieves the highest detection efficiency.
 The worst learning scenario occurs for the GHZ states, where the BCE loss cannot go below $0.2$.
 This result is very interesting and indicates a relation between the amount of tripartite entanglement and the rate of entanglement detection.
 It is known that the W family contains the only states with entanglement that can be considered both tripartite and bipartite, while GHZ states can be considered only tripartite entangled \cite{dur:pra00}.
 From this result, we can conclude that tripartite entanglement is the hardest to detect with our MLP, bipartite entanglement is easier, and W states are the easiest as they contain both tripartite and bipartite entanglement.